Albert Pujols files to divorce wife of 22 years, days after she had brain surgery - NewsBreak

 Deidre Pujols announced that she was undergoing brain surgery last week for a tumor first discovered last fall.
 The surgery was on the same day that Albert Pujols made his spring training debut with the St. Louis Cardinals.

-The first baseman told ESPN after he finished Wednesday’s game that he “would not be here” if the situation was life-threatening.Ben Zobrist’s wife seeks $4M, claims ex-MLB star failed to ‘preserve marital assets’
+The first baseman told ESPN after he finished Wednesday’s game that he “would not be here” if the situation was life-threatening.Jeffco Sheriff: Woman didn’t get out of DUI by flirting

 MVP Sports Group agent Dan Lozano released the below statement on behalf of Albert Pujols: